leechristie/advent-of-code-2025/README.md

 My solutions to Eric Wastl's [Advent of Code 2025](https://adventofcode.com/2025) in Python.

-Not using any coding assistants. #NoAI #NoClankers
+Not using any coding assistants, or any other generative AI like chatbots. #NoAI #NoClankers

 | | Day                                                               |    Part 1 |     Part 2 | Runtime |
 |:------|:------------------------------------------------------------------|----------:|-----------:|--------:|